jerrold110/Topic-modelling-with-lda/README.md

 Using NLP techniques and LDA for topic modelling on the enron and newsgroup email dataset

 ### Preprocessing on enron dataset
-* Word tokenisation
+* Removing escape characters, digits, punctuation
 * Convert to lower case and remove whitespaces
+* Tokenise words for further preprocessing
-* Remove digits, punctuation, and stopwords
+* Remove stopwords and special words
 * Lemmatisation
 * Stemming